 Every summer, we hear news reports of wildfires raging across the western United States.
 As firefighters work to contain these blazes, air tankers drop fire retardant on the flames to reduce their intensity.

-Phos-Chek, an aqueous film-forming foam (AFFF), is one of the most commonly used fire retardants dropped from planes.
+Phos-Chek, a fertilizer-based liquid, is one of the most commonly used fire retardants dropped from planes.
 It is a direct firefighting agent that contains polymers, surfactants, water, and other additives.

-The polymer helps create an aqueous film on the fuel that acts as a protective barrier.
-The surfactants help reduce surface tension, allowing the fire retardant to penetrate the energy, while the other additives help reduce flammability.
+The polymer helps create an aqueous film on the fuel and acts as a protective barrier.
+The surfactants help reduce surface tension, allowing the fire retardant to penetrate the surface, while the other additives help reduce flammability.

 This coating deprives the fire of oxygen and reduces its intensity, allowing firefighters on the ground to safely approach and extinguish the blaze with minimal risk of flare-ups due to wind changes or dry conditions.